 The horseshoe is also said to be a protective and good luck symbol.
 The iron horseshoe has a long history as a powerful lucky charm, usually placed above the front door to protect against bad luck.
 This concept perfectly suits the program of rental office, which in return, brings good luck to both the tenants and landlord.

 “The shape is applied in different scales, positions and orientations, as seen on the floor, benches, planters and signages,” explains the designer.

 To balance the composition of the grand staircase, a set of bench and planters are placed at the other side of the atrium.
 Both planters and benches are topological extrusion of the distinct horseshoe profile.
 They differ by inversion in position, depicting the essence of ‘yin and yang’.

-Spatial experience in a building is not only defined by finishes, but also by a series of repetition.
+The spatial experience in a building is not only defined by finishes but also by a series of repetition.
 The shape is important.
 Besides, the choice of material gives a whole different interpretation visually and sensually.
 Simple or complex, the fundamental of designing with sensibility is key to successful design schemes.